N-point spherical functions and asymptotic boundary KZB equations

 \begin{rema} Note that the infinitesimal Cartan factorisations \eqref{KAKomega} of $\Omega$ are parametrised by elements $a\in A_{\textup{reg}}$.
 In the context of boundary Knizhnik-Zamolodchikov equations (see Section \ref{SectionbKZB}) these will provide the dynamical parameters. \end{rema}

 There are various ways to factorise $\Omega$, of which \eqref{Omega} and the infinitesimal Cartan de\-com\-po\-sition \eqref{KAKomega} are two natural ones.
 Another factorisation is

 for $a\in A_{\textup{reg}}$, which is a dynamical version of \eqref{Omega}.
 This formula can be easily proved by moving in \eqref{Aomega} positive root vectors $e_\alpha$ ($\alpha\in R^+$) to the left and using $[e_\alpha,e_{-\alpha}]=t_\alpha$, which causes the "dynamical" dependence to drop out and reduces \eqref{Aomega} to the second formula of \eqref{Omega}.
-The decomposition \eqref{Aomega} is the natural factorisation of $\Omega$ in the context of Etingof's and Schiffmann's \cite{ES} generalised weighted trace functions and associated asymptotic KZB equations, as we shall explain in Section \ref{SectionbKZB}.
+The decomposition \eqref{Aomega} is the natural factorisation of $\Omega$ in the context of Etingof's and Schiffmann's \cite{ES} generalised weighted trace functions and associated asymptotic KZB equations, see \cite{St2}.